 The CMIP5 model simulations exhibit an ensemble-mean polar amplified warming, especially in winter, similar to CMIP3 model simulations (Bracegirdle and Stephenson, 2012; see also Box 5.1).
-For RCP4.5, ensemble-mean winter warming rises to 5.0°C over pan-Arctic land areas by the end of the 21st century (2081-2100), and about 7.0°C over the Arctic Sea (Table14.1).
-Throughout the century, the warming exceeds simulated estimates of internal variability (Figure Al.8).
-The RCP4.5 ensemble-mean warming is more modest in JJA (Table 14.1), reaching about 2.2°C by century's end over pan-Arctic land areas, and 1.5°C over the Arctic Sea.
-The summer warming exceeds variability estimates by about mid-century (Figure Al.9).
+For RCP4.5, ensemble-mean winter warming rises to 4.6°C over pan-Arctic land areas by the end of the 21st century (2081-2100), and about 7.4°C over the Arctic (Table14.1).
+Throughout the century, the warming exceeds simulated estimates of internal variability (Figure AI.8).
+The RCP4.5 ensemble-mean warming is more modest in JJA (Table 14.1), reaching about 2.3°C by century's end over pan-Arctic land areas, and 1.5°C over the Arctic.
+The summer warming exceeds variability estimates by about mid-century (Figure AI.9).
 These simulated anthropogenic seasonal warming patterns match qualitatively the observed warming patterns over the past six decades (AMAP, 2011), and the observed warming patterns are likely to be at least partly anthropogenic in origin (Section 10.3.1.1.4).
 Given the magnitude of future projected changes relative to variability, and the presence of anthropogenic signals already, it is likely future Arctic surface temperature changes will continue to be strongly influenced by the anthropogenic forcing over the coming decades.

-The CMIP5 models robustly project precipitation increases in the pan-Arctic (both land and sea) region over the 21st century, as did their CMIP3 counterparts (Kattsov et al., 2007; Rawlins et al., 2010).
-Under the RCP4.5 scenario, the cold season, ensemble mean precipitation increases about 25% by the century's end (Table 14.1), due to enhanced precipitation in ETCs (Table 14.3).
-However, this signal does not rise consistently above the noise of simulated variability until mid 21st century (Figure Al.10).
-During the warm season, precipitation increases are smaller, about 15% (Table 14.1), though these signals also rise above variability by mid 21st century (Figure AI.11).
-The inter-model spread in the precipitation increase is generally as large as the ensemble mean signal itself (similar to CMIP3 model behaviour, Holland and Webster, 2007), so the magnitude of the future increase is uncertain.
-However, since nearly all models project a large precipitation increase rising above the variability year-round, it is likely the pan-Arctic region will experience a statistically significant increase in precipitation by mid-century (see also Table 14.2).
-The small projected increase in the NAO is likely to affect Arctic precipitation (and temperature) patterns in the coming century (Section 14.5.1; Table 14.3), though the importance of these signals relative to anthropogenic signals described here is unclear.
+The CMIP5 models robustly project precipitation increases in the pan-Arctic region over the 21st century, as did their CMIP3 counterparts (Kattsov et al., 2007; Rawlins et al., 2010).
+Under the RCP4.5 scenario, the cold-season, ensemble-mean precipitation increases about 25% by century's end (Table 14.1), due to enhanced precipitation in Extratropical Cyclones (Table 14.3).
+However, this signal does not rise consistently above the noise of simulated variability until mid-century (Figure AI.10).
+During the warm season, precipitation increases are smaller, about 15% (Table 14.1), though these signals also rise above variability by mid-century (Figure AI.11).
+The inter-model spread in the precipitation increase is generally as large as the ensemble-mean signal itself (similar to CMIP3 model behaviour, Holland and Webster, 2007), so the magnitude of the future increase is uncertain.
+However, since nearly all models project a large precipitation increase rising above the variability year-round, it is likely the pan-Arctic region will experience a statistically-significant increase in precipitation (and temperature) patterns in the coming century (Section 14.5.1; Table 14.3), though the importance of these signals relative to anthropogenic signals described here is unclear.

 In summary: It is likely Arctic surface temperature changes will be strongly influenced by anthropogenic forcing over the coming decades dominating natural variability such as induced by NAO.
-It is likely the pan-Arctic region will experience a significant increase in precipitation by mid-century due mostly to enhanced precipitation in ETCs.
+It is likely the pan-Arctic region will experience a significant increase in precipitation by mid-century due mostly to enhanced precipitation in Extratropical Cyclones.